 The body will go “ok I don’t know what you want me to do so I’m going to get a little bit good at all these instead of really good and any one of them”.
 This is what periodization is all about, NOT DOING THIS!

-Proper training plans need to address phase potentiation and stimulus recovery adaptation to maximally gain the qualities you are trying to achieve during training.
+Proper training plans need to address phase potentiation and the stimulus recovery adaptation to maximally gain the qualities you are trying to achieve during training.
 Where smart programming comes into play and what separates the good coaches from the bad is maintaining the quality you gained in the last phase while you work on another quality.

 What adaptive decay means is that all fitness characteristics also have varying levels of decay rates.
 Meaning, if you focused on strength in your last phase and you do no strength work in your next phase, that adaptation you gained in the last phase has a decay rate where you will begin to lose that quality.

 Without going into the specific details of all decay rates (hypertrophy, strength, endurance, aerobic capacity, etc.), because this is a power blog I am going to tell you that power is the most sensitive training quality to the effect of decay.

-So when programming for hockey keep power somewhere in there so you do not begin to lose it, this is especially important during the season.
+So, when programming for hockey keep power somewhere in there year-round so you do not begin to lose it, this is especially important during the season.

-I hope this blog post helped shed some light on the contribution power has to hockey performance, here are some takeaway cliff notes of importance:
+I hope this blog post helped shed some light on the contribution that power has to hockey performance, here are some takeaway notes of importance:

 • Genetics play a big role in power potential